Silent Night, Deadly Night 4: Initiation: Casting

 LIVE Entertainment pushed for the casting of Maud Adams as the coven leader, Fima, based on her identifiability for her portrayal of two Bond girls in The Man with the Golden Gun (1974) and Octopussy (1983).
 Clint Howard was cast as the coven's henchman Ricky, while model Neith Hunter auditioned for the lead role of Kim.
 Hunter had previously had minor appearances in the films Born in East L.A.
-(1986), Near Dark (1987), and Less than Zero (also 1987), and Silent Night, Deadly Night 4: Initiation marked her first major leading role.
+(1987), Near Dark (1987), and Less than Zero (also 1987), and Silent Night, Deadly Night 4: Initiation marked her first major leading role.

 Filming

-Silent Night, Deadly Night 4: Initiation was shot in Los Angeles in the spring of 1990, with principal photography completing on April 15, 1990.
+Silent Night, Deadly Night 4: Initiation was shot in Los Angeles in the spring of 1990 over approximately 18 days, with principal photography completing on April 15, 1990.
 The sequences that occur at Hank's parents' home were filmed in an empty house in the escrow process in West Covina.
 Yuzna intentionally incorporated visual elements throughout of simulacra, optical illusions in which images or shapes of objects can be representative of something else depending upon the viewer's perspective; among these are images of a water stain on a ceiling resembling a face, as well as twigs from a tree branch resembling a face.
 These images were intended to give the film a "surreal" appearance and the sense of a "bending of reality" as the lead character's story arc progresses.

 Due to a camera malfunction discovered in the dailies after principal photography had wrapped, several key sequences had to be reshot, including the film's finale that occurs on the rooftop of a building.
 Because the production's leasing of the building had expired, filming of this sequence took place on a soundstage with an artificial constructed rooftop.